Appdynamics/couchdb-monitoring-extension/README.md

 * Please copy all the contents of the config.yml file and go to http://www.yamllint.com/ .
 On reaching the website, paste the contents and press the “Go” button on the bottom left.
 If you get a valid output, that means your formatting is correct and you may move on to the next step.

-### Configuring the extension using metrics.xml
+### Metrics.xml
-* The metrics.xml is a file with the list of all metrics that the extension will fetch.
+* The metrics.xml is a configurable file with the list of all metrics that the extension will fetch.
+* The extension reports primary CouchDB operation metrics from each of your servers.
+The metrics reported by the extension are from the `couchdb` group of the [/_stats endpoint for each node](https://docs.couchdb.org/en/latest/api/server/common.html#get--_node-node-name-_stats)
-  The metrics.xml is pre-configured with the CouchDB metrics from [/_stats endpoint for each node](https://docs.couchdb.org/en/latest/api/server/common.html#get--_node-node-name-_stats).
-It can be configured to collect only those metrics that are required.
+* The metrics.xml is pre-configured with CouchDB metrics from [/_stats endpoint for each node](https://docs.couchdb.org/en/latest/api/server/common.html#get--_node-node-name-_stats).
+* The metrics.xml can be configured to report only those metrics that are required.
+Please remove or comment out metrics that you don't require.
 * For configuring the metrics, the following properties can be used:

          | Metric Property   |   Default value |         Possible values         |                                              Description                                                       |